robbyhecht/Bangazon-API/README.md

 * Should be able to view only programs starting today, or in the future, with the ?completed=false query string parameter.

+This repo created by the Talkative Tangs of Cohort 28:

 [Bryan Nilsen](https://github.com/BryanNilsen)

 [Lesley Boyd](https://github.com/laboyd001)